zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 Access Token
    Enter the access token from your app.
 You can create it in the `business settings <https://business.facebook.com/settings/system-users>`_ under "System Users".
+The system user has to have "Admin access".
 Be aware that you have to copy the token, it is just displayed once!

    .. figure:: /images/channels/whatsapp/created-system-user.png
       :alt: Get your app token from the system user